Booster shots recommended for all Americans

 “The time to lay out a plan for a widespread booster shot is now,” Surgeon General Dr. Vivek Murthy said.

-He added that the decision to recommend boosters was not made lightly and made based on the data from the delta variant’s rise.
+Murthy added that the decision to recommend boosters was not made lightly and was made based on the data from the delta variant’s rise.

 Health officials said that they anticipate that people who received Johnson & Johnson’s single-dose COVID-19 vaccine will also need boosters.
 They are still studying data for when booster vaccinations will be recommended for those with the J&J shot.